-Tom Sample, an avid saltwater sport fisherman from Huntington Beach, California was first attracted to Cabo San Lucas, Mexico for it's world class sportfishing.
+Tom Sample, the brand's founder, was an avid saltwater sport fisherman from Huntington Beach, California.
+He was first attracted to Cabo San Lucas, Mexico for it's world class sportfishing.
 That was back in the late sixties when the biggest hotel in town had something like 50 rooms,

 fast food came from a wooden cart, and beer was 25 cents, US.
 What kept him coming back to Cabo was that laid back way of life.